Run Control Group Version 2 on Oracle Linux

 sudo /sbin/restorecon -v /etc/systemd/system/foo.service

-3. Reload the daemon, so systemd recognizes the new service.
+4. Reload the systemd daemon so it recognizes the new service.

 sudo systemctl daemon-reload